Factbox: Republican presidential candidate Perry

 Texas Governor Rick Perry has swiftly risen to the top of opinion polls since he entered the race for the 2012 Republican presidential nomination last month.

-All eyes will be on Perry, who shot past top rivals Mitt Romney and Michele Bachmann, at a Republican candidates' debate in Simi Valley, California, on Wednesday.
+All eyes will be on Perry, who shot past top rivals Mitt Romney and Michele Bachmann, at a Republican candidates' debate in Orlando, Florida, on Thursday.

 Here are some facts about Perry.

+* Perry has been attacked by his Republican contenders for calling Social Security a Ponzi scheme at a presidential debate.
+A Texas program in 2007 to vaccinate young girls against the sexually transmitted human papillomavirus, or HPV, also has been criticized by his rivals for being an abuse of executive power.

+* Perry says his leadership helped Texas create more than a third of all new jobs in the United States in the past two years.
+Critics say many of the jobs were low paid.

-* Now in his fourth term in office, Perry has never lost an election and is the longest-serving governor in Texas history.
+* Perry has never lost an election and is the longest-serving governor in Texas history.
 He was originally a Democrat when he entered politics in the mid-1980s as a member of the Texas House of Representatives and was the Texas chairman of Al Gore's 1988 presidential campaign.
-He switched parties in 1989 and later became agriculture commissioner, lieutenant governor and then governor in 2000 when George W. Bush left for the White House.
+He switched parties in 1989 and later was elected agriculture commissioner and lieutenant governor.
+He assumed the governor's job in 2000 when George W. Bush left for the White House and won gubernatorial elections in 2002, 2006 and 2010.

-* Perry sometimes draws comparisons to Bush, the last Texas governor in the White House, raising the possibility of "Texas fatigue" among voters nationally.
+* Perry sometimes draws comparisons to Bush, raising the possibility of "Texas fatigue" among voters nationally.
 But the two men have a sometimes antagonistic relationship, made worse by Perry's criticism of Bush's heavy federal spending as president.
 Bush left office with low public approval ratings.

 * In an incident that has become famous, Perry shot dead a coyote that he felt had threatened his daughter's dog as he jogged on a trail near Austin in 2010.
 He said he needed just one shot from the laser-sighted pistol he sometimes carries to protect himself from snakes when he runs.